Update: October 19, 2020

 Second, you don’t have to spend that time shopping.
 Remember, time is money (or lost money).

-In that case, there are several things to consider.
+Once you have decided that you’d like to replace the zipper, there are several things to consider.

 And here is a post on: how to replace a jean or pant zipper.

-There are so many variations to zippers and zipper replacement that it is difficult to give you a flat rate without explaining each of them to you.
-But typically, a zipper replacement can cost anywhere from $8-$75 (or more) depending on the item.
+There are so many variations to zippers and zipper replacement that it is difficult to give you a flat rate without explaining my strategy to you.
+But typically, a zipper replacement can cost anywhere from $8-$75 (or more).
 Many of you have written and said that you are not sure if what you’re charging is appropriate.

-Because of the fact that there are many considerations and variations when setting your rate for doing all sorts of sewing and alterations, I’ve written a comprehensive e-book with all the details.
-I help you consider all the pricing scenarios and develop the perfect pricing strategy, no matter where you live, no matter what the economy, and no matter when you are looking at this post.
+Because there are many considerations and variations when setting your rate for doing all sorts of sewing and alterations, I’ve written a comprehensive e-book with all the details.
+I help you consider all the pricing scenarios and develop the perfect pricing strategy, no matter where you live in the world, no matter what the economy, and no matter when you are looking at this post.
 The strategy ensures that your customers are happy and you are making your most beneficial profit in a business you love, while working at home, or in a shop, or for a shop.
 I think you’ll agree that it pays for itself almost immediately!

 It is packed full of every kind of pricing scenario you can think of, for any type of sewing business you have, whether you are creating garments, patterns, alterations or home decor.